 The purpose of this document (BMT Guidelines) is to provide guidance for developing harmonized methodologies with the aim of generating high quality molecular data for a range of applications.
-The BMT Guidelines are also intended to address the construction of databases containing molecular profiles of varieties, possibly produced in different laboratories using different technologies.
-This sets high demands on the quality of the markers and on the necessity of reproducing data using these markers in situations where equipment and/or reaction chemicals might change.
-In addition, specific precautions need to be taken regarding the quality of data entered into a database.
+The BMT Guidelines are also intended to address the construction of databases containing molecular profiles of plant varieties, possibly produced in different laboratories using different technologies.
+In addition, the aim is to set high demands on the quality of the markers and on the desire for generating reproducible data using these markers in situations where equipment and/or reaction chemicals might change.
+Specific precautions need to be taken to ensure quality entry into a database.